Requisition ID: req58

 Adjunct Faculty – ESL

 The ELI instructor will be primarily responsible for providing integrated instruction in pronunciation, conversation, reading, writing, grammar, listening/speaking, study skills, and American culture in an intensive language program setting.
-The instructor will be directly responsible to the Associate Dean of Communications.
+The instructor will be directly responsible to the Associate Dean of the School of Liberal Arts.

 - Recent experience teaching all levels of ESL/EFL in an intensive program preferred.